retheleau/sfm-data-pipeline/README.md

 (Python ETL -> SQLite) -> SysAdmin/Cloud (cron + GCP, later).

-It recreates the real monthly reporting workflow from the NYC Bureau of Chronic Disease Prevention (Stellar Farmers Markets / PEARS) using mock data shaped exactly like the real export.
+It recreates the real monthly reporting workflow from the NYC Bureau of Chronic Disease Prevention  using mock data shaped exactly like the real export.

 ## What's in this folder